You can translate the document:

 • Data Scientists, thanks to Apache Zeppelin for Denodo, will be able to perform their interactive data analysis in the language they prefer: SQL (Denodo), Python, R and Spark just to mention the most popular.
 They will do that by hitting only one data source, that is the Denodo virtual database, thus eliminating time-consuming and complex multi-source connectivity configuration and code.

-• Data Scientists, in their preferred development environment, will be able to run their Machine Learning pipeline either fetching training data directly from Denodo or from their distributed framework with data efficiently loaded from a Denodo remote table.
+• Data Scientists, in their preferred development environment, will be able to run their Machine Learning pipeline either fetching training data directly from Denodo, or from their distributed framework, with data efficiently loaded from a Denodo remote table.

 • Data Scientists and Data Engineers will enjoy the Denodo data modeling capabilities: familiar SQL syntax, table-level and field-level transformations, graphical modeling, visualization of data lineage and tree view of the data transformation flow.